laszlocph/gimlet-documentation/src/pages/blog/announcing-gimletd-the-gitops-release-manager.md

 ---
 layout: post
-title: "Announcing GimletD, the gitops release manager"
+title: 'Announcing GimletD, the gitops release manager'
-date: "2021-03-16"
+date: '2021-03-16'
 description: |
   Today, I am thrilled to announce GimletD, the gitops release manager component of Gimlet.
   See what GimletD brings to the gitops ecosystem.

 topic: Product Updates
 image: gimletd-with-gitops.png